edoper/CNV-GWAS-Pipeline/README.md

 - [R](https://www.r-project.org/)
 - [Python](https://www.python.org/)
 ## Step 1.
 Quality control procedures.
-For an extensive description of GWAS QC procedures please refer to [Anderson *et al*, 2010](https://www.nature.com/articles/nprot.2010.116) and [Clarke *et al*, 2011](https://www.nature.com/articles/nprot.2010.182).
+For a detailed description of GWAS quality control (QC) procedures please refer to [Anderson *et al*, 2010](https://www.nature.com/articles/nprot.2010.116) and [Clarke *et al*, 2011](https://www.nature.com/articles/nprot.2010.182).
 The format of genotyping data varies among SNP platforms.
-For the sake of simplicity, we asume that the input is on the standard PED and MAP file formats, which can be read by PLINK software.
+For simplicity, we asume that the input is on the standard PED and MAP file formats, which can be read by PLINK software.
 We will transform the original data into PLINK BED files **(do not confuse this with UCSC BED format)** to facilitate the analyses of large datasets.
-Remember to make backups of the original data. `plink --file <filename>` loads PED and MAP data. `plink --bfile <filename>` loads PLINK BED data.
+Remember to make backups of the original data.
+The command `plink --file <filename>` loads PED and MAP data.
+The command `plink --bfile <filename>` loads PLINK BED data.
 ```
 plink --file mygwas --make-bed --out mygwas
 ```
 With `(mygwas.map, mygwas.ped)` as the input, and `(mygwas.bed, mygwas.bim, mygwas.fam)` as the output.
 ### Genotype-level QCs
 It is assumed that discordant sex information between the reported and genotyped sex in individuals is a sign of poor genotyping.
-We will check if there are discrepancies in sex and remove those individuals.
+The following command will check if there are discrepancies in sex and remove those individuals.
 ```
 plink --bfile mygwas --check-sex --out mygwas
 grep PROBLEM mygwas.sexcheck | awk '{print $1,$2}' > toremove.sexcheck.list
 ```
 PLINK can filter data using multiple parameters.
 We will filter the data to remove samples with genotype call rate below 0.96 (`--mind 0.04`), SNVs with genotyping rate below 0.98 (`--geno 0.02`), minor allele frequency below 0.05 (`--maf 0.05`) and variants with a significant deviation from Hardy–Weinberg equilibrium (P < 0.001, `--hwe 0.001`).
 We will also remove the individuals that didn't pass the earlier test.
+Such a command states:
 ```
 plink --bfile mygwas --remove toremove.sexcheck.list --mind 0.04 --geno 0.02 --maf 0.05 --hwe 0.001 --make-bed --out mygwas.genoQC
 ```
 ### Cohort-level QC
 Cryptic relatedness and ancestry should be addressed to avoid spurious relationships in the analysis.
 KING will be used on the PLINK filtered output to identify relatedness in samples up to the second degree.
+Below commands will identify relted individuals in mygwas data.
 ```
 ## UN = UNrelated
 king -b mygwas.genoQC.bed --related –degree 2 --prefix mygwas.king